DinoChiesa/devjam3-20170405/Labs/Core/05---API-Security---Securing-APIs-with-OAuth-2-legged/README.md

    ![image alt text](./media/should-look-like-this.png)

 2. Because we want Apigee to not pass the token to the backend API, let's remove the Authorization header.
-To do so, again click on Add Step.
+To do so, again click on **+Step**.

-2. In the dialog, select **Assign Message** policy from the Mediation section then click the Add button.
+2. In the dialog, select **Assign Message** policy from the Mediation section then click the **Add** button.

    ![image alt text](./media/add-another-step-assign-message.gif)